tmcauliffe123/KittensGame/README.md

 Unicorn Ivory Optimization: By default, Auto Unicorn optimizes for Tears, later on, Ivory becomes the limiting factor, and this option tells it to switch to that.

 ## What does Auto Play do?
 Auto Play is a series of scripts for fully automating parts of mid, late, and endgame.
 They are customized to my game state at the point I needed them.
 If they do not seem to work, check the console.
 They are likely to have more bugs than the rest of the code.
-Most of thme are intended to run reset-to-reset, and if you permit Auto Play to reset, they can run unattended for hours or weeks.
+Most of them are intended to run reset-to-reset, and if you permit Auto Play to reset, they can run unattended for hours or weeks.

 Fast Paragon: rapidly resets (~40 minutes) with near max housing, five chronospheres, and flux condensator.